appleflyerv3/badrecovery/writeup.md

 So, in other words, arbitrary data could be written to the stateful partition on r85 recovery images or older.
 Or, a rather inconvenient workaround could be used: expanding ROOT-A on the USB drive by 4x.
 This is inconvenient because ROOT-A goes from 4 GiB to 16 GiB, or 2 GiB to 8 GiB on older devices with smaller rootfs partitions.
-This makes the total image size up to 17 GiB.
+This takes the maximum image size up to 17 GiB.

 ![image](assets/images/chunked_workaround.jpg)